AnaadiAI/kalanjiyam/docs/background-tasks-with-celery.rst

 Background tasks with Celery
 ============================

-Sometimes, a user on Ambuda will request an operation that takes a long time for our application code to process.
+Sometimes, a user on Kalanjiyam will request an operation that takes a long time for our application code to process.
 Some examples of long-running tasks include:

 - calling a third-party API like Google OCR.